1955 Gibson Les Paul Junior – Sunburst

 • Gold “Gibson” silkscreen logo

-• Repro Kluson Deluxe strip tuners with white plastic buttons – the original tuners are included, they did shrunk but are still nice and complete
+• Repro Kluson Deluxe strip tuners with white plastic buttons (orig. tuners & studs incl.)

 Electronics: